Skip to content

 The Genius Process: Current, Desired, Actions, Results

-You already run this loop.
-Every time you assess where you are, decide where you want to be, take action, and measure what happened — that is the Genius process.
-The research just confirms what your best days already look like.
+Every time someone assesses where things are, decides where they need to be, takes action, and measures what happened — that is the Genius process.
+The research just confirms what good days already look like.

 Supercivilization··10 min read

-That was not luck.
-That was the Genius process running cleanly: Current, Desired, Actions, Results.
+That is not luck.
+That is the Genius process running cleanly: Current, Desired, Actions, Results.

 Every domain of human achievement — health, wealth, relationships, business, finance, social impact — runs on this same underlying loop.
-The difference between your scattered days and your compounding days is not talent, resources, or luck.
-It is whether you are running the loop deliberately or accidentally.
+The difference between scattered days and compounding days is not talent, resources, or luck.
+It is whether the loop runs deliberately or accidentally.

-You already know the cost of skipping this step.
-You have built plans on wishful thinking and watched them collapse.
-You have seen teams charge forward without assessing where they actually stood.
+The cost of skipping this step is well-documented.
+Plans built on wishful thinking collapse.
+Teams charge forward without assessing where they actually stand.
 The waste is obvious in hindsight.

 A 2019 study published in Motivation Science found that participants who engaged in "mental contrasting" (imagining the desired future AND honestly assessing current obstacles) were 2-3x more likely to take effective action than those who only imagined positive outcomes.

 1. What is actually happening?
-Not what you wish were happening, not what you planned to have happen, but what is measurably, observably true right now.
+Not the wishful version, not the planned version, but what is measurably, observably true right now.

-2. What resources do you have?
+2. What resources are available?
 Skills, relationships, capital, time, energy, tools.
 Honest inventory, not aspirational.

-3. What constraints are you facing?
+3. What constraints are present?
 External (market conditions, competition, regulation) and internal (knowledge gaps, health limitations, emotional patterns).

-4. What has your recent trajectory been?
-Are things improving, declining, or stagnant?
+4. What has the recent trajectory been?
+Improving, declining, or stagnant?
 The derivative matters as much as the current position.

-You have felt the difference between a vague intention and a precise target.
-The research on goal-setting is among the most robust in all of psychology, and it confirms what your experience already tells you.
+There is a felt difference between a vague intention and a precise target.
+The research on goal-setting is among the most robust in all of psychology.

 Edwin Locke and Gary Latham's goal-setting theory, validated across more than 1,000 studies over four decades, established several findings that are now considered settled science: